rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 | 4   | File owner                                                    |
 | 5   | Group owner of the file                                       |

-By default, the _owner_ of a file is the one who creates it.
+By default, the _owner_ of a file is the one who created it.
 The _group_ of the file is the group of the owner who created the file.
-The _others_ are those which are not concerned by the previous cases.
+The _others_ are those not concerned by the previous cases.

 The attributes are changed with the `chmod` command.